safmode/OSProject/README.md

     mysql> flush privileges;
     Query OK, 0 rows affected (0.02 sec)
     ```
-    __3. Now, we need to update the Node.js application to use mysql2 instead of mysql, as it has better support for cachind_sha2_password.
-In your Node.js project directory:__
+    __3. Now, we need to update the Node.js application to use mysql2 instead of mysql, as it has better support for caching_sha2_password.
+In the node.js-app directory, type the below commands:__
     ```bash
     @safmode ➜ /workspaces/OSProject (main) $ cd nodejs-app
     @safmode ➜ /workspaces/OSProject/nodejs-app (main) $ npm uninstall mysql